An application of continuous logic to fixed point theory: Introduction

 On the one hand, the Avigad-Iovino approach is more conveniently accessible to mathematicians working in fields other than logic.
 On the other, the continuous logic framework powering this elegant approach imposes rather stringent uniform continuity requirements on its objects of discourse.
 Indeed, Kohlenbach notes (for example in \cite{kohlenbachprogress}) two advantages of his own method: one, that his proof mining is able to provide, in fact compute, the actual uniform bound, and two, the proof mining method is in a sense more robust in that it can treat cases in which the function or operator in question may have some desirable properties but is possibly discontinuous.

-It is this second point that the current paper addresses: we construct a variant of continuous logic (which we term \emph{geodesic logic}) that weakens in a precise sense the continuity requirements of continuous logic but introduces a formalized notion of ``linear structure'' which allows us to sufficiently compensate for the resulting loss of control in the absence of continuity.
-Using this new framework we are able to apply Avigad-Iovino's method to a broader class of examples, in particular cases (\cite{GLS}, \cite{dne}, \cite{suzuki}) in which the function in question is allowed to be discontinuous.
-These examples, successfully treated via the proof-theoretic approach in \cite{kohlenbachfejer}, were previously out of reach of Avigad-Iovino's model-theoretic approach.
+It is this second point that the current paper addresses: we develop a setup (which we term the \emph{geodesic framework}) using continuous logic that relaxes the usual continuity requirements in a precise sense but introduces a formalized notion of ``linear structure'' which allows us to sufficiently compensate for the resulting loss of control in the absence of continuity.
+Using this setup we are able to apply the Avigad-Iovino method to a broader class of examples, in particular cases (\cite{GLS}, \cite{dne}, \cite{suzuki}) in which the function in question is allowed to be discontinuous.
+These examples, successfully treated via the proof-theoretic approach in \cite{kohlenbachfejer}, were previously out of reach of the Avigad-Iovino model-theoretic approach.

-In order to provide context for the specific applications of geodesic logic mentioned above, we first consider the following illustration of the Avigad-Iovino method based on the usual continuous logic:
+In order to provide context for the specific applications mentioned above, we first consider the following illustration of the Avigad-Iovino method:

 \begin{example} Let $B$ be a reflexive Banach space and consider an operator $T: B \rightarrow B$.
 For $f \in B$, we have its $n^{\text{th}}$ ergodic average $A_n f = \frac{1}{n} \sum\limits_{m < n} T^m f$.